When does learning pay off? A study on DRL-based dynamic algorithm configuration for carbon-aware scheduling: Method

 At each iteration $t$, the reward is computed based on the change in the best fitness within the population.
 If the best fitness in the current iteration $f_{current}$ improves upon the best fitness observed so far $f_{previous}$, the reward is defined as the difference between the squared normalized improvements.
 If no improvement is observed, the reward is set to zero.
 Formally, the reward at iteration $t$ is given by:

 The normalized improvements $\delta_{current}$ and $\delta_{previous}$ are defined as:

 and

 Here, $f_{initial}$ denotes the best fitness found in the first generation, while $f_{ideal}$ corresponds to the best solution obtained by an extended offline run of the static MA-CAS-PFSP algorithm, in which the computational budget is doubled.
-These reference values normalize the reward signal, making it proportional to the effective progress achieved relative to both the starting point of the search and a high-quality, yet realistically attainable, target solution.
+These reference values normalize the reward signal, making it proportional to the effective progress achieved relative to both the starting point of the search and a high-quality, yet realistically attainable, target solution obtained from the same algorithmic framework.

+This design provides a normalized reward signal that is comparable across instances, which is essential for learning policies that generalize beyond the training set.
+While the use of a reference solution obtained from extended runs of the static algorithm may introduce a bias toward regions of the search space explored by this algorithm, it allows the agent to evaluate improvements relative to a strong and achievable baseline, without requiring access to optimal solutions, which are computationally infeasible to obtain at the considered scale.

+Importantly, the reward function is defined in terms of relative improvement between consecutive iterations, rather than similarity to the reference solution itself.
+As a result, the agent is rewarded for making progress in the search process, irrespective of the specific trajectory followed.
+In particular, if the agent discovers solutions that outperform $f_{ideal}$, the normalized improvement exceeds 100, resulting in larger rewards.
+This further encourages improvements beyond the reference solution and highlights that the reward function does not impose a strict upper bound on achievable performance.

 A schematic overview of the proposed MA-DRL-CAS-PFSP algorithm is shown in Figure \ref{fig:overview_MA-DRL}.